ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/choose_endpoint.md

 For more information about the `ibmcloud login` command parameters, see [{{site.data.keyword.cloud_notm}} CLI reference](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_login).

-When you use {{site.data.keyword.cloud_notm}} {{site.data.keyword.ihsdbaas_postgresql_full}}, you might need to create spaces in more than one region and switch between regions by using the `ibmcloud target` command.
+When you use {{site.data.keyword.ihsdbaas_postgresql_full}}, you might need to create spaces in more than one region and switch between regions by using the `ibmcloud target` command.
 For more information, see [Adding orgs and spaces](/docs/account?topic=account-orgsspacesusers#orgsspacesusers) and [General CLI (ibmcloud) commands](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#bluemix_target).
 {: note}